Teens Grows Greens is grounded in experiential learning (EL), which is, at its most basic, learning from experience or learning by doing.

 Written and oral reflection

-Final portfolio with visual and written evidence that three main goals have been achieved and growth has been demonstrated regarding the three main principles
+Final portfolio with visual and written evidence that the objectives of the 6 Vines have been achieved and growth has been demonstrated regarding the three main principles